lucasmafra/type-dynamo/README.md

 ### Querying data

-TypeDynamo makes easier to retrieve data from Dynamo by providing a high level *find* method.
+TypeDynamo makes easier to retrieve data from Dynamo by providing *find*, a high level function for reading the data.
 Let's see some examples:

 ```ts
 // examples.ts